LIBRA-AI-Tech/cognitive-search-engine/README.md

 1. Copy `.env.example` to `.env` and configure.
 2. Adjust `docker-compose.yml` to your needs (e.g. specify volume source locations, etc.).

+    Using the same configuration of the given *compose* file, you need to create a `volume` and a `logs` directory in the root path:

+        mkdir volume logs

+   `volume` path should contain the following sub-directories:
+    - `certs`: will contain the CA certificate and certificates for each *ElasticSearch* node (content will be created automatically on first deployment),
+    - `esdata01`, `esdata02`, `esdata03`: data paths for the three *ElasticSearch* nodes,
+    - `kibanadata`: data path for *Kibana*.

 3. Build with:
 ```
 docker-compose build